hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 ### Types in order of population

-- Regular FCRT's: These FCRT's are the most common type, acting as both civilians and soldiers.
+- Regular FCRT's: These robots serve dual purposes, acting as both civilians and soldiers, making them an integral part of the community.
+With their durable frames and adaptable personalities, they are always ready to lend a helping hand or protect their home as needed.

 ![](images/RegularFCRT.png)

-- Pilot FCRT's: These FCRT's specialise in piloting all transports.
+- Pilot FCRT's: Specializing in piloting all known transports, the Pilot FCRT's are the skilled navigators of Rescueland's skies and beyond.
+Whether flying cargo ships, passenger transports, or emergency rescue crafts, these robots are adept at maneuvering through the layers of gas and space.

 ![](images/PilotFCRT.png)

-- Spy FCRT's: These FCRT's are disguised as an asteroid, equipped with extra cloaking devices and built to spy on enemy locations.
+- Spy FCRT's: The Spy FCRT's are the stealthy operatives of Rescueland, designed to blend seamlessly into their environment.
+Often disguised as asteroids, they are equipped with advanced cloaking technology and sensors, allowing them to gather intelligence on enemy activities without detection.

 ![](images/SpyFCRT.png)